How to match cushions to your sofa: a style guide

 3. Sizes and shapes

 People often choose a pair of the same size cushions and another pair of different sizes.
 This helps create depth and texture, especially when introducing patterns too.
+Shapes can also be used in multiple ways either to complement the design style of the room or as a way of drawing attention to themselves.

-4. Arranging Sofa Cushions
+4. Arranging sofa cushions

 Cushion arrangement is extremely important when it comes to successful sofa matches.
 The best-matched sofa cushion combinations can go horribly wrong if they are scattered in a nonsensical way.

+The traditional look, which still works today, is to put two matching cushions at either end of a standard 2 or 3-seater sofa.
 However, if you're looking to create a modern feel then you can be more liberal with your arrangement.
-Some like to arrange and layer cushions of different sizes in the middle of a sofa as a means to create depth and draw the eye.
+Some like to arrange and layer cushions of different sizes in the middle of a sofa to create depth and draw the eye.
 Others prefer the uniformity that an equal-sized lineup can bring.

 Alternatively, you can try the 3:2 arrangement with three cushions at one end and two at the other.
 This is particularly effective when playing with different patterns and textures.